Thursday, May 16, 2019

 "Catholic confession and forgiveness through a priest follows the same pattern.
 The Pharisees also made the “God is the only mediator” claim against Jesus in this very matter: “No man can forgive sins, but God only” (Luke 5:21).

 The point that Jesus Christ makes in Luke 5 is that He is God in the flesh.
 As such, He would indeed have the authority to pardon our iniquity.
-Also, there is an element of irony that is worthy of consideration here.
+Also, there is an element of irony that is worthy of mention here.
 Even the Scribes and Pharisees of the Law were not arrogant enough to think that they had the ability to forgive the sins of God's people.
 Yet, the Roman Catholic priesthood has without guilt or embarrassment took upon itself precisely that role!

 Some may argue that God alone forgives sin through a priest, but that premise is self-defeating.
 In that scenario, there would still be an additional party involved in Jesus Christ's mediatorship.
 Believers are to approach God for the forgiveness of sin directly through Christ.
 We do not need to consult sinful men in order to access the grace provided through the cross (Hebrews 4:14-16).
 We are to approach Jesus Christ directly for the forgiveness of any and all sins.